 As Brits, negativity is arguably in our nature, whether it’s bemoaning our miserable weather, grumbling about finding the “least worst” solution or, more recently, criticising those who stockpile toilet roll as we pack away our own unnecessary hoards of supplies.
 On the whole, the UK is not a nation that glows with positivity.

 Equally British is our “take it on the chin and get on with it” approach.
-Many of us have become masters of “gallows humour”, and if the memes that have popped up online in the past few days are anything to go by, when the going gets tough, the Brits get laughing.
+Many of us have become masters of “gallows humour”, and if the media that has appeared during the last few months is anything to go by, when the going gets tough, the Brits get laughing.
 But negativity can be a real problem, especially in the workplace, and even more so in the midst of a crisis.

 Although feelings of negativity in the workplace vary across region and industry, 38% of UK workers admit that a bad day at work affects their personal lives.
 So when it comes to addressing the UK’s current productivity crisis, and improving the mental health and happiness of our population, tackling workplace negativity must be a good place to start.